CMeeg/next-azure/README.md

 ### Change the resource naming conventions

-The default resource naming convention used in the Bicep scripts is:
+The default resource naming convention used in the PowerShell and Bicep scripts is:

 `{resourcePrefix}-{environment}-{resourceSuffix}`

 Where:

 * `resourcePrefix` is the value set in the `main.parameters.json.template` file
-* `environment` is the `TargetEnv` variable set in `azure-pipelines.yml`
+* `environment` is the `EnvironmentName` variable set in the associated Variable Group
-  * This isn't used in "shared" resource names when using [deployment slots](#use-a-deployment-slot-for-the-preview-environment)
+  * The `environment` isn't used in "shared" resource names when using [deployment slots](#use-a-deployment-slot-for-the-preview-environment)
 * `resourceSuffix` is hardcoded inside the Bicep files and is usually a two to three character string representing the type of resource e.g. `app` for App Service, `cdn` for CDN endpoint

 You can edit the Bicep scripts to change this convention if it doesn't suit you or your team.

+The same convention is also used in the PowerShell scripts found in `.azure/setup/` so if you change the Bicep files, you will also need to make the same change in the PowerShell files - search for the `Get-NextAzureResourceName` function.

 > Feel free to change the names of any resources created outside of the Bicep scripts also, but do a search in your repo to make sure they are not hardcoded anywhere - this shouldn't be the case except for the [Variable Group](#create-variable-groups-in-azure-devops) names because those names have to be hardcoded in the `azure-pipelines.yml`.